TyrfingMjolnir/SelfSignedCert/README.md

 # Precaution

 ## If you need a publicly signed SSL certificate
-In order to prove that you are you, there are several options, my preferred option is to run this shell based Let's encrypt approach: https://github.com/lukas2511/dehydrated works fine from LaunchDaemon, Manifold, systemctl, or crontab
+In order to prove that you are you, there are several options, my preferred option is to run this shell based Let's encrypt approach: https://github.com/lukas2511/dehydrated works fine from LaunchDaemon, Manifold, systemd, or crontab

 ## If you aim for security of your data follow this procedure
 1) Disconnect computer from internet